maxolib/inkdrop-color-collection/README.md

 # Color Collection
-a plugin for collecting and virsualize your colors data in Inkdrop
+a plugin for collecting and visualizing your colors in Inkdrop

 ![](doc/images/example.gif)